 Orange is the colour of flamboyance and passion, it is commonly associated with adventure, confidence and sociability.
 Orange inspires, vitalises and creates enthusiasm.
 Orange can also give the impression of affordability.

-Common associations with the colour orange – adventure, stimulation, affordable, warmth, sociable, cheerful, creative, agreeable and informal.
+Common associations with the colour orange – are the adventure, stimulation, affordable, warmth, sociable, cheerful, creative, agreeable and informal.

 Tips when working with orange – Orange works well as an accent colour, but too much orange can cheapen the look of a product.
 In a social environment, orange helps to stimulate conversation and engagement.